Skip to main content

 Two nests were found on a ranch located in Meadows Valley northwest of McCall and the third was on a ranch in Indian Valley.
 The Meadows valley nests were named “Neil” after the private rancher who allowed us access to his property and “Payette” for the Payette National Forest that borders this valley.
 The Indian Valley nest was aptly named “Dozer” because the curlew was found nodding off next to the nest!

 Four speckled eggs.
-One egg has a cracked hole in it with a small bird bill poking out
+One egg has a hole with a small bird bill poking out

 Payette’s eggs beginning to hatch in Meadows Valley.
 The bill is just visible inside the egg!
 Photo Credit: Heather Hayes